sampan501/sampan.me/src/site/about.md

 ---
 title: About Sambit Panda
 heading: About
-descript: About me, Sambit Panda
+description: About me, Sambit Panda
 layout: default
 permalink: about.html
 ---